Build your own custom policy by writing a prompt.

 .{extraction}

-tag will be replaced with the actual content extracted from the message that is being checked.Additionally, you may select the temperature
+tag will be replaced with the actual content extracted from the message that is being checked.temperature

 and top_p